inabikarilibrary/inalib/inapedia/players/indonesian/baamsushi.md

 # Baamsushi

-Baamsushi is an Indonesian player, maining Chain.
+Baamsushi is an Indonesian :indonesia: player, maining Chain.

 ## Achievements